skojaku/adv-net-sci/docs/lecture-note/m08-embedding/word2vec.md

 ## How it works

-``You shall know a word by the company it keeps'' {cite:p}`church1988word` is a famous quote in linguistics.
+"You shall know a word by the company it keeps" {footcite}`church1988word` is a famous quote in linguistics.
 It means that you can understand the meaning of a word by looking at the words that appear in the same context. word2vec operates on the same principle. word2vec identifies a word's context by examining the words within a fixed window around it.
 For example, in the sentence: